MITIH-Dreamlab/JingSpringThing/README.md

 The project is under active development.
 Recent improvements include:
 - Enhanced test coverage for both server-side and client-side components
 - Implementation of integration tests for end-to-end workflows
-- Improved mocking for API interactions in OpenWebUiService and RAGFlowService
+- Improved mocking for API interactions in PerplexityService and RAGFlowService

 Areas of ongoing focus include:
 - Optimising WebGPU integration for graph computations
-- Finalising the integration with OpenWebUI for file processing
+- Finalising the integration with Perplexity for file processing
 - Expanding unit tests and improving test coverage
 - Enhancing the Rust-based server performance